Euclid Quick Data Release (Q1) -- Characteristics and limitations of the spectroscopic measurements: Spectral classification

 In addition to the redshift, SPE also provides classifications into three main types: galaxies, stars, and quasars.
 We compared these classifications in the EDF-N with the DESI ones.
 In Table~\ref{tab:conf_matrix}, we present the confusion matrix of the SPE classifier, which describes how the objects from a given `true' class are classified into the various classes by the classifier.
 For a perfect classifier, we would have 100\% on the diagonal and 0\% everywhere else.
 We assume here that DESI is the ground truth, which could lead to biases in the estimate of the confusion matrix.

 We consider two different cases.
-For the first, we select high-quality spectra with three or more dithers on average (see Sect.~\ref{sc:basic_description}).
-For the second case, we additionally require a class probability higher than 0.99.
+For the first, we selected high-quality spectra with three or more dithers on average (see Sect.~\ref{sc:basic_description}).
+For the second case, we additionally required a class probability higher than 0.99.
 The results are not significantly better for the second case.
 This suggests that the spectral quality and the SPE classification probability criteria alone cannot yet efficiently select objects with a good classification.

 The results are satisfactory for galaxies, with around 80\% success.
 The results for quasars are poor, with about 80\% of them being classified as galaxies.
-The current version of the pipeline uses a single template for quasars based on the average spectrum of the SDSS quasars.
+The current version of the pipeline uses a single template for quasars based on the average spectrum of SDSS quasars.
 It thus allows too little flexibility to fit the \Euclid spectra reliably.
-In addition, this template has broad lines, and type~II observed AGN tend to be fitted better by the galaxy templates, for example when the line-spread function is even slightly overestimated.
+In addition, this template has broad lines, and the observed type~II AGNs tend to be fitted better by the galaxy templates, for example when the line-spread function is even slightly overestimated.

 Only about 50\% of the stars are correctly classified, while the remaining 50\% leak into the galaxy class.
 Only 23\% of these false galaxies are at $z<0.1$, and 21\% of them are in the target redshift range for cosmology ($0.9<z_{\rm SPE}<1.8$).
-This emphasises the fact that additional non-SPE criteria will be necessary to minimise the contamination of the cosmological sample by stars, and the high quality imaging of the \Euclid space telescope will undoubtedly be efficient in doing this.
+This emphasises the fact that additional non-SPE criteria will be necessary to minimise the contamination of the cosmological sample by stars and the high-quality imaging of the \Euclid space telescope will undoubtedly be efficient in doing this.
 In contrast, about 75\% of the objects classified as stars by SPE are DESI stars.
-The selection of star samples is thus very promising, and the combination with other quality criteria from the \Euclid photometric segment should provide high-quality samples.
+The selection of star samples is thus very promising and the combination with other quality criteria from the \Euclid photometric pipeline should provide high-quality samples.